 Stop the Cycle: Why It’s Important to Manage Construction Risk

 Understanding the wide variety of risks in the major areas of the construction process can help explain why it’s important to closely manage it throughout the course of the project.
-More specifically, ineffective risk assurance and related decision-making often results in carry over legacy issues which burden the project for the remainder of its lifecycle.
-Without proper risk assessment and control, project officers will find themselves in a position where they are relying on those who manage the risks to report on the risks, creating a cycle of delays and rework.
+More specifically, ineffective risk assurance and related decision-making often results in carryover legacy issues which burden the project for the remainder of its lifecycle.
+Without proper risk assessment and control, project officers will find themselves in a position where they are relying on those who manage the construction risks to report on them, creating a cycle of delays and rework.

 Furthermore, construction projects tend to have extremely complex stakeholder structures with multiple relationships that come into play.
 For instance, governing bodies (board, steering committee, audit committee, etc.) all have appropriate transparency and insight into the project’s risks.
 As a result, project officers may fear they’re not getting the full story from their project teams and that bad news may not arrive in time to fully address the risks—pushing back project schedules and creating massive cost overruns.

 The good news is that, through software, owners and project managers can actually mitigate the cycle of delay and rework and provide a higher level of project visibility to stakeholders by allowing for:

 - Timely access to data, documents and reports